daattali/beautiful-jekyll/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Hoai Chung Nguyen.
+I'm a Android developer

-- I rock a great mustache
-- I'm extremely loyal to my family

 What else do you need?